Programs : Brochure

 Drexel makes the news in Aruba!
 The Spring Break 2019 group was featured is several news sources highlighting the program (image right).

-Credit/Registration: Students will be registered for FMVD T280 Cuban Documentary Workshop, 3 credits as part of their spring term course load.
-Students must leave room for the 3 credits in their spring credit load when registering for spring term, or will be billed for credits exceeding the 20 credit maximum.
+Credit/Registration: Students will be registered for FMVD T280 Cuban Documentary Workshop, 3 credits as part of their fall term course load.
+Students must leave room for the 3 credits in their credit load when registering for spring term, or will be billed for credits exceeding the 20 credit maximum.